cyberark/secretless-broker/CONTRIBUTING.md

    test output on stdout.
 - `./stop` (optional) - Performs cleanup work.

-Hence, adding a new integration requires two steps:
+Hence, adding a new integration test requires two steps:

 1. Creating a folder with test scripts as described above.
-1. Adding a new entry to the `Jenkinsfile` to exercise it using the `run_integration` script, and then (optionally) calling `junit` on its xml output file, which will be created automatically by `run_integration` and placed in the tests subdirectory.
+1. Adding a new entry to the `Jenkinsfile` to exercise those test scripts using the `run_integration` script.
+In most cases, you will also call `junit` on the xml file that `run_integration` outputs in your test's subdirectory.

 Here's an example `Jenkinsfile` entry: